Master of Architecture

 Course overview

-Expand your knowledge in architecture, design and innovative strategies through creativity.
-You will develop sought-after skills through the exploration of critical architectural studies, environmental resiliency, sustainable design, technological advancement and social and theoretical issues, preparing you for contemporary professional practice.
-You will have access to our impressive a+b studio – an inspiring open plan space where you can work collaboratively and develop your projects.
+Expand your knowledge in architecture, design and innovative strategies through creative exploration.
+You will develop sought-after skills through engaging with critical architectural studies, environmental resiliency, sustainable design, technological advancement, and social and theoretical issues – preparing you for contemporary professional practice.
+You will have access to our impressive A+B Studio, an inspiring open-plan space where you can work collaboratively and develop your projects.

-Throughout this course you will undertake studies of ethical, evaluative and research frameworks which underpin the field of architecture.
-You will also fabricate models in our state-of-the-art architecture workshop and experiment with technology, materials and processes.
+Throughout this course, you will undertake studies of the ethical, evaluative and research frameworks that underpin the field of architecture.
+You will also fabricate models in our state-of-the-art architecture workshop, where you can experiment with technology, materials and processes.
 The workshop is fully equipped with 3D printers, laser cutters, CNC routers and traditional tools and machinery.

 Want to gain advanced practical skills through real-world projects?

-During your studies you will work closely with construction management students, creating a multidisciplinary learning experience that stands out to potential employers.
-As a graduate you may find employment in private architectural practices, government organisations and private companies in property development, building and design.
+During your studies, you will work closely with construction management students, creating a multidisciplinary learning experience that stands out to potential employers.
+As a graduate, you may find employment in private architectural practices, government organisations, and private companies involved in property development, building and design.

 The Master of Architecture is an important step towards becoming a registered architect.
 After you graduate, you will need to complete two years of work experience under the supervision of a registered architect.
-Then you will be eligible to present for registration with the Architects Registration Board of Victoria (ARBV).
+Then, you will be on your way to registration with the Architects Registration Board of Victoria (ARBV).

-Based at our Waterfront (Geelong) campus, you will be immersed in a unique environment to explore urban and regional issues at multiple scales of projects, while learning how to effectively connect the city to regional Victoria.
-Plus, through your learning experiences and research, you will have opportunities to examine community sustainability and resiliency through design-based investigations.
+Based at our Geelong Waterfront Campus, you will be immersed in a unique environment where you can explore urban and regional challenges across various project scales, while learning how to effectively connect the city to regional Victoria.
+Through your learning experiences and research, you will also have opportunities to examine the sustainability and resiliency of our community through design-based investigations.

 Indicative student workload